AhmedAlsaab/SeleniumAutomation/README.md

 The automation of data entry into  web-forms to assess quotes and element defects in batches.

-**Note: This is a lightweight repo that acts as a demo and showcase, most of the content and classes have been removed as it contained sensitive company related data**
+*Note: This is a lightweight repo that acts as a demo and showcase, most of the content and classes have been removed as it contained sensitive company related data.
+Alternatively, for a lightweight GUI-less version that fully works with different automation strategies (ordered, multithreaded and looped) view my DataDrivenTesting Repo!*

 ## Table of contents